angbisoft/ToAsciiNames/README.md

 # ToAsciiNames

-Replace Folder names with ascii characters
+Recusively traverse all sub folders in a folder, and replace file/folder names with ASCII characters